Scratch Morbidly Obese Boy Original Design / Scratch Built

 Recovery:

-On t' first flight all but a couple o' t' shroud lines on t' parachute broke (at a fairly high velocity into t' wind) but thar be just a little wrinkling of t' fore end o' t' inner parachute tube upon landing.
+On t' first flight all but a couple o' t' shroud lines on t' parachute broke (at a fairly high velocity into t' wind) but thar was just a little wrinkling of t' fore end o' t' inner parachute tube upon landing.

 Summary: